almin/almin/docs/GLOSSARY.md

     - listen dispatch event and return un-listen function.
 - `dispatch(payload): void`
     - dispatch event with `payload` object.

+## Store

+Store manage state object and it can be observed.

+View observe store and update UI.

+## StoreGroup

+StoreGroup is a class that is collection of store.
+StoreGroup wrap stores and it is a just single Store.

 ## Flux

 Flux is the application architecture for building client-side web applications.